organic-penguin/AppleWatchFaceAIColorPicker/README.md

 QR:
 <img src="https://user-images.githubusercontent.com/60585656/105943954-31be4700-6017-11eb-9aa0-17f780e65e3d.png" width="25%" height="25%" />
 2. Adjust the shortcut with the approrpaite local hostname link and map your watch faces to the available colors
+3. Edit the watch face sections to match your watch faces.
+Don't have a face to match the color?
+Just set it to your favorite color neutral face.

 ### GitHub Version
 This version uses a physical button to execute the camera, analysis, and push the results to a GitHub repo page.
 The Apple Watch shortcut will then have to be executed to retrieve the results from the GitHub page and change your watch face.